RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/welcome.md

-[**<u>Work in Progress</u>**]

 Welcome to the OpenShift Virtualization self-paced lab guide/workbook.
-We've put this together to give you an overview and technical deep dive into how OpenShift Virtualization works, and how it will bring virtualisation capabilities to OpenShift over the next few months.
+We've put this together to give you an overview and technical deep dive into how OpenShift Virtualization works, and how it continues to bring advanced virtualisation capabilities to OpenShift.

 **OpenShift Virtualization** is now the official *product name* for the Container-native Virtualization operator for OpenShift.
 This has more commonly been referred to as "**CNV**" and is the downstream offering for the upstream [Kubevirt project](https://kubevirt.io/).
-While some aspects of this lab will still have references to "CNV", any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization" can be used interchangeably.
+While some aspects of this lab will still have references to "CNV", any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization" can be *somewhat* used interchangeably.

-In these labs you'll utilise a virtual environment that mimic as close as (feasibly) possible to a real [baremetal IPI](https://metal3.io/) OpenShift 4.9 deployment to help get you up to speed with the concepts of OpenShift Virtualization.
-In this hands-on lab you won't need to deploy OpenShift, that'll already be deployed for you as part of the [OpenShift](https://github.com/RHFieldProductManagement/openshift-aio) AIO concept, but aside from this lab guide, it's a completely empty cluster, ready to be configured and used with OpenShift Virtualization.
+In these labs you'll utilise a virtual environment built with the [OpenShift AIO](https://github.com/RHFieldProductManagement/openshift-aio) concept that mimic as close as (feasibly) possible to a **real** [baremetal IPI](https://metal3.io/) OpenShift 4.9 deployment.
+In this hands-on lab you won't need to deploy OpenShift, that'll already be deployed for you, but aside from this lab guide, it's a completely empty cluster, ready to be configured and used with OpenShift Virtualization.
+The default configuration will have automatically deployed [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) (formerly known as OpenShift Container Storage/OCS) for all storage needs, but the base infrastructure also has NFS available if you've chosen not to use it (depending on how you've deployed openshift-aio).

 This is the self-hosted lab guide that will run you through the following: